Lauren Graniero

 Research Interests

-Though Dr. Graniero works as a paleoclimatologist, her current research focuses on understanding the complex interactions between nutrient sources, ecosystem functions, and water quality in coastal environments.
-Her work uses stable nitrogen and carbon isotopes to examine nutrient sources, such as runoff from agriculture, stormwater, and wastewater, which contribute to issues like eutrophication and harmful algal blooms.
+As a paleoclimatologist, Dr. Graniero is interested in using records of environmental change, such as carbonates from clam, mussel, scallop, & snail shells, to expand our understanding of climate and environmental change over the recent past.
+As these organisms grow, they record a variety of environmental conditions in their shells (like how tree rings record climate conditions).
+By examining modern, archaeological, & fossil shells, we can better understand how increases in extreme weather, land-use change, and climate change affect ecosystems over time.
+Her current research also includes examining the complex interactions among nutrient sources, ecosystem functions, and water quality in modern coastal environments.
+She uses stable nitrogen and carbon isotopes to examine nutrient sources, including agricultural runoff, stormwater, and wastewater, that contribute to eutrophication and harmful algal blooms.
 By studying these isotopic signatures, Dr. Graniero seeks to identify the causes of nutrient pollution and its impacts on biogeochemical cycles, particularly in sensitive coastal ecosystems like the Masonboro Island National Estuarine Research Reserve.

 Professional Service

-Dr. Graniero is the co-chair of the Welcoming and Belonging Committee in the Department of Earth and Ocean Sciences and faculty advisor for the Earth and Ocean Sciences Club at UNCW.
+Dr. Graniero is a member of the Welcoming and Belonging Committee in the Department of Earth and Ocean Sciences and is the faculty co-advisor for the Earth and Ocean Sciences Club at UNCW.
+She served as a SAIL Faculty Fellow during the 2024-25 academic year as well.

 Community Engagement

-Dr. Graniero regularly participates in outreach with the NC Coastal Federation through coastal cleanups and educational opportunities.
+Dr. Graniero regularly coordinates coastal cleanups, non-UNCW teaching requests, and participates in outreach with the NC Coastal Federation.